-The default privacy setting after a fresh install of Firefox is Standard, meaning known third-party trackers will be blocked.
+The default privacy setting after a fresh install of Firefox is Standard.
 Because changing these settings requires additional steps, it is unlikely that many users switch it to Strict or Custom.

-To access the setting, users simply need to click the “i” icon in the browser’s address bar.
-This will also let them see just what trackers are there on a particular website by clicking the arrow > to the right of Trackers and Cookies.
+To access the setting, users simply need to click the “shield” icon in the browser’s address bar.
+This will also let them see just what trackers are there on a particular website by clicking the arrow > to the right Cookies.

-From here, clicking the gear icon next to Content Blocking takes users to advanced blocking settings:
+From here, clicking the gear icon next to Content Blocking takes users to the settings menu mentioned above:

 First Party Isolation was a little-known feature released in Firefox Version 55 that prevented cross-origin (cross-domain) tracking.
 When enabled, first-party cookies are isolated from website to website, which stops their use in a third-party context.

 First Party Isolation is not enabled by default, and first-party cookies are not blocked by default either.
 This is because the feature is known to break websites and has been found to interfere with authentication systems, which could compromise the browsing experience of the user.